JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

     * According to this data, productivity may increase as much as five times with a high-level programming language.

 ### Ten Pounds in a Five-Pound Sack
+Most of this chapter focuses on size constraints.
+This focuses a lot on the cost of resources on older machines.
+While most of the lessons seem a bit out of date there is likely some equivalent that can be made in modern web and mobile development.
+Some of the key lessons to take away are the following.
+If you give users fine-grain control over options more space will be required.
+Breaking functionality into smaller modules can have an impact on performance and space.
+This might have been true for native binaries but I am not fully convinced it applies to web development.
+That is assuming you are not shipping duplicated code in your bundles.
+The last piece of information we are left with is to think about your data structure.
+In many cases, space optimization can happen at the data structure level.

+#### Original notes
 * Much of this is based on the memory consumption of applications on hardware.
 At the time this was authored renting even 1KB of data a month was not cheap.
 * builder of software must set size targets, control size and devise size-reduction techniques.
 * hardware builder sets component-count targets, controls component count, and devises count-reduction techniques.